SquarerFive/two/README.md

 ## Licensing
 * The project itself is placed under the MIT license.
 You may use it however you like.

-* BUT any marketplace assets (including UE4 free assets -eg : animStarterPack) are not available on this repository as they belong to Epic Games.
+* BUT any marketplace assets (including UE4 free assets -eg : animStarterPack) are not available on this repository as they belong to Epic Games (and other authors too!).

 * However if you want to help with development - join my [Discord Server](https:://discord.gg/tnVGGRm) (if you have UE4 installed and a Quixel license, I can send you the UE4 animation assets and megascans).